orbital-flight/craft-celigo/README.md

 {% endif %}
 ```

-For early development, you can just dump any of your responses with:
+For early development, you can just dump any of your response with:
 ```twig
 {{ dump(response) ?? "" }}
 ```

 ## Disclaimer
 This plugin mostly acts like an API bridge between your Craft project and any existing Celigo MyAPI endpoints.
 However, and because Celigo’s solution is very complete, sensible data can easily be obtained and dealed with.
-Keep in mind that you are responsible for your scripts behaviours and for the usage or display of the data you can manipulate with this plugin.
+Keep in mind that you are responsible for your script's behaviours and for the usage or display of the data you can manipulate with this plugin.

 Orbital-flight is not linked to Celigo ;-)